UncreatedStaff/Uncreated.UI/README.md

 The `Element` can also be `null` so the data is just linked to the UI object itself.

+UI data does not persist between player sessions (it is removed on disconnect).

 ### Creating Custom Data
 ```cs
 public class CustomUIData : IUnturnedUIData